Use and care instructions

 Porcelain is sensitive to knocks!

-Cleaning lighthouses – the short version:
+Cleaning lanterns – the short version:

-Boiling water and paper towel.
+Boiling water and papertowel.

-Cleaning lighthouses – the elaborate version:
+Cleaning lanterns – the elaborate version:

-Avoid moving the lighthouse when lit in such a way that it causes the melted candle wax to surge.
+Avoid moving the lantern when lit in such a way that it causes the melted candle wax to surge.
 If you want to put out the light, avoid blowing hard into the melted wax.

 If candle wax or greasy soot get on the interior, do the following: